 Her published work has appeared in Stichproben: Vienna Journal of African Studies, in Journal of Colonialism and Colonial History, and on the blog of the Afro-Asian Networks Research Collective.
 She was co-founder (together with Kirsten Kamphuis) of the EUI Imperial History working group, and is now the Early Career Representative of the Edinburgh Centre for Global History.

-Emma Hunter is Senior Lecturer in African History at the University of Edinburgh.
+Emma Hunter is Professor of Global and African History at the University of Edinburgh.
 Her research focuses on the intellectual, cultural and political history of twentieth-century Africa in a global context.
 She is the author of Political Thought and the Public Sphere in Tanzania: Freedom, Democracy and Citizenship in the Era of Decolonization, editor of Citizenship, Belonging and Political Community in Africa: Dialogues between Past and Present and co-editor of African Print Cultures: Newspapers and their Publics in the Twentieth Century.
 She served as founding co-director of the Edinburgh Centre for Global History until July 2019.
 Since January 2019 she has been a co-editor of the Journal of Eastern African Studies.